EtherealEngine/Universal-Volumetric/README.md

 # Universal Volumetric

-The open source Universal Volumetric (".uvol") compressed interchange format for streaming mesh sequences.
+The open source Universal Volumetric compressed interchange format for streaming mesh sequences.

-## UVOL 2
+## UVOL 2.0

-UVOL2 introduces usage of Compressed Array Textures, in the form of KTX2 containerized files.
-These support wide variety of devices due to on the fly transcoding and due to KTX2's small file size, it comes with bandwidth advantages.
+UVOL 2.0 introduces usage of Compressed Array Textures, via KTX2 supercompressed textures, allowing volumetric media to use much less texture memory than UVOL 1.0!

-In this version, we also changed the geometry compression method from Corto to DRACO.
-Current version of UVOL2 needs directories of files which represent individual frames, and a manifest file which points to these directories.
-The Encoder helps you to convert the data you have to the data player needs.
+The geometry compression method has also been updated from Corto to Draco.
+UVOL2 uses directories of files which represent individual frames or frame sequneces, and a manifest file which points to these files.
+The Encoder helps you to convert the data you have to the data the UVOL player needs.
 The encoder script is located at: [`scripts/Encoder.py`](scripts/Encoder.py).

-User have to input a `config.json` file to the Encoder script.
+The Encoder script requires a `json` configuration file.
 This config file is processed in a certain order that is explained below.

 ```ts
 {